astuder/lightroom-map-fix/README.md

 You need to create your personal Google Maps API key.

-The first step in [this guide](https://developers.google.com/maps/documentation/javascript/get-api-key) will take you through the process.
+The first section in [this guide](https://developers.google.com/maps/documentation/javascript/get-api-key) will take you through the process.
 If you don't already have an account on the Google Cloud, this will also include creating the account and entering the billing details.

 ### 2. Restrict the Google Maps API key